syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Provide custom tooltip for button,split button,dropdown list,toggle button,custom controls in the sub groups.We have provided text and html support for title and content.
+Provides custom tooltip for button, split button, dropdown list, toggle button, custom controls in the sub groups.
+Text and html support are also provided for title and content.